stefanjudis/grunt-phantomas/README.md

 ## The "phantomas" task
 You're looking for a tool that gives you detailed metrics about your site?
 Great!!!
-This grunt plugin executes [phantomas](https://github.com/macbre/phantomas) for you and visualizes it in a generated `index.html` for you.
+This grunt plugin executes [phantomas](https://github.com/macbre/phantomas) for you and visualizes the returned metrics in a generated `index.html` for you.
 It will keep track of history, so that you can set it up and check reports after every deployment of your site.

 Examples of rendered output:
 - metrics for [http://gruntjs.com](http://gruntjs.com) -> [here](http://stefanjudis.github.io/grunt-phantomas/)

+*I'm still at early stage, but I think you can already work with it.* ;)

 ### Overview
 In your project's Gruntfile, add a section named `phantomas` to the data object passed into `grunt.initConfig()`.